monikered/beylines/beylines.md

 # then merge and filter the two dfs so that I have the complete lyrics of Beyoncé's studio albums
 ```

 Next up, we've got to clean the data.
-I'm going to try several approaches and see what yields the most useful results
+I'm going to try several approaches and see what yields the most useful results.

 ## Tidy Text Mining